MoonScoop: Hero: 108

 A long time ago humans and animals lived together in harmony.
 But a wicked trickster named High Roller controlled 2 animals and tricked the other animals into thinking that humans were their enemies.
 Chaos reigned until a group of warriors, Lin Chung, Jumpy Ghostface, Mystique Sonia, Commander ApeTrully, Mr. No Hands, and Mighty Ray, had joined forces to end the war.

-List of MoonScoop shows
+I Got a Rocket!

+Vinnie Q just got the best birthday present he could ever want!
+A wise-cracking, gadget packed rocket!
+With no idea about what Vinnie will get himself into, he sets of for adventure… mostly misadventure.

+Growing Up Creepie

+Creepie was an infant left on the doorstep of the Dweezwold Mansion, which is home to a family of various anthropomorphic insects.
+The family took her in and raised her as one of their own.
+She must now adjust to a life surrounded by a society of entomophobic humans as she attends Middlington Middle School and keeps her home life secret in order to protect both herself and her family.

+Productions

 As MoonScoop was the result of a merger between Antefilms and France Animation, this list consists of programming from both catalogs.